trypromptly/docs/docs/sheets/introduction.md

 - Use formula cells to perform complex operations on your data
 - Ability to spread output across multiple cells

 Below is a quick demo of what you can do with sheets.
-Here we are generating a list of words using `gpt-4o-mini`, expanding them into the column and using those values to generate a short story about them with another call to `gpt-4o-mini` in the second column.
+Here we are generating searching Apollo for a list of contacts with a certain title, extracting the first name, last name and their linkedin profile url into a sheet.
+Then we are visiting the linkedin profile url and extracting the persons profile information into the sheet.
+We then pass this data to GPT-4o to generate a intro message for the person into the sheet.
+As you can see, we can easily generate a large amount of data and use it for a variety of use cases.

 <ReactPlayer
   playing